Walking for Osteoarthritis

 • Break up the walking if needed – If you need to, you can do your daily walking in segments.
 Maybe five minutes in the morning, five minutes in the afternoon, and five minutes in the evening.
 You should do as much or little as you need to do to get a good workout in without overdoing it.

-You May Also Like:Finding the Best Knee Exercises for Your Osteoarthritis
+You May Also Like:Water Therapy for Osteoarthritis

 Related Search Topics (Ads):